Promoting Inclusive Sessions

 • Examples and demonstrations of the concepts, tools, and techniques being shared

-• Opportunities to learn from each other, connect with like minds and network
+• Opportunities to learn from each other, connect with like minds, and network

 Starting your session